kasper-piskorski/docs/pages/documentation/1-the-basics/grakn-knowledge-model.md

 ## Ontology

-The ontology is used to formalise the data within its domain, and it categorises the data.
+The ontology is a formal specification of all the relevant concepts and their meaningful associations in a given application domain.
+It allows objects and relationships to be categorised into distinct types, and for generic properties about those types to be expressed.
+Specifying the ontology enables logical reasoning over the represented knowledge, such as the extraction of implicit information from explicit data (inference) or discovery of inconsistencies in the data (validation).

-Grakn provides a formal knowledge model to define the ontology, which comprises of four types:
+Grakn ontologies use four types of concepts for modeling domain knowledge:

-* **Entity Types**: An Entity Type is used to represent a thing, for example, a `person`, and can be thought of as a noun.
+* **Entity Types**: Types of objects or things in the domain, for example, a `person`.
-* **Relation Types**: A Relation Type is used to model a relationship between two Entity Types, for example, `marriage`, and can be thought of as a verb.
+* **Relation Types**: Types of n-ary relationships between different objects (or possibly other relations), for example, `motherhood`, which is a relationship between two people playing roles of `mother` and `child`.
-* **Role Types**: Two role types are used to represent the two roles within a Relationship Type.
-There is one Role Type for each Entity Type to explain fully how the two relate to one another, for example, `husband` and `wife`.
+* **Role Types**: Types of roles involved in specific relationships, for example: `mother`, `child`.
-* **Resource Types**: A Resource Type is used to represent an attribute associated with an Entity Type, for example, `name`.
-These are properties consisting of primitive types and values.
+* **Resource Types**: Types of attributes associated with entities and relations, for example, `name`, or `age`.

 ### Inheritance